Yousef-sawy/Note_App/README.md

 This is a basic note application that allows users to perform the following actions:

-* **Create:** Add new notes with a title and content.
+* **Create:** Add new notes with a title and content (see "Add New Note" screenshot).
-* **Read:** View a list of all created notes fetched from the backend using Axios.
+* **Read:** View a list of all created notes (see "Main Page" screenshot) fetched from the backend using Axios.
-* **Update:** Edit the title and content of existing notes, with updates sent to the backend via Axios.
+* **Update:** Edit the title and content of existing notes (see "Edit Note" screenshot), with updates sent to the backend via Axios.
 * **Delete:** Remove notes from the application, with deletion requests sent to the backend using Axios.

 The frontend provides the user interface for interacting with the notes, and the backend handles the data storage and retrieval using the MySQL database. **Axios facilitates the communication between the frontend and backend for all data operations.**

 ## Backend API Endpoints for Testing

-You can use tools like Postman or `Thunder client in vs` to test the following API endpoints after starting the backend server:
+You can use tools like Postman or `curl` to test the following API endpoints after starting the backend server:

 * **Get all notes:**
     ```